Meyaal/tea-house/README.md

 ## Unfixed isseus

-* During testing I discovered that neither superuser or users doesn't get an email with order confiramtion i thers mailbox.

 * Users that are logged in cannot leave, edit och delete a review on products as expected.

 * As an admin I want a product edit form so that I can edit products on the site, that was not fixed.